How to Help Your Child Survive An Active Shooting

 Teach your child to pay attention to the layouts of buildings, location of the stairs, corridors, hallways, emergency exits, windows, and mark them as possible evacuation routes.

-+ Note the objects that can be used as covers (walls, columns, vending machines).
++ Note the objects that can serve as covers (walls, columns, vending machines).

 Practice 3: Figure out evacuation plans for the places you visit most often and practice modeling these plans until it becomes a habit.
 (This saves lives during fires and crowd emergencies as well.)

-At some point, your child will see a pattern of how emergency layouts are designed in different public places and will anticipate the locations of the stairs, exits, etc.
+At some point, your child will see a pattern of how emergency layouts are designed in different public places and anticipate the stairs, exits, etc.

-Practice 4: Check how the environment can be changed to let you evacuate (what can you use to break a window or force a locked exit door to open: fire extinguishers, heavy objects, tools, tactical flashlights, cubatons, tactical pens - google what they are).
+Practice 4: Check how to change the environment to let you evacuate (what can you use to break a window or force a locked exit door to open: fire extinguishers, heavy objects, tools, tactical flashlights, cubatons, tactical pens - google what they are).

 - Move while changing directions and in zigzags in the open space